 Single Applicants: HDB Resale vs. BTO

 It is important to note that there are monthly income limits for singles seeking to purchase BTO units (max.
 S$7,000 for 99 year lease, S$14,000 for 45 year lease).
-Additionally, if you seek to purchase a BTO unit you are not allowed to own or have disposed of private residential properties or land.
-Similarly, if you are a single looking to purchase a resale flat, you must sell any HDB home or private property within 6 months of your resale flat purchase.
+Additionally, if you seek to purchase a BTO unit you are not allowed to own or have disposed of private residential properties or land, you must sell any HDB home or private property within 6 months of your resale flat purchase.
+Similarly, if you are a single looking to purchase a resale flat, you must follow this same procedure.

 - Bukit Batok